Savvythelegend/PGDocs/docs/replica_cluster.md

 continuous recovery mode and becomes a primary cluster, completely detached from the original source.

-!!!
-Warning
+:::warning
 Disabling replication is an **irreversible** operation.
-Once replication is disabled and the designated primary is promoted to primary, the replica cluster and the source cluster become two independent clusters definitively.
+Once replication is
+    disabled and the designated primary is promoted to primary, the replica cluster and the source cluster become two independent clusters definitively.

-!!!
-Important
+:::important
-    Standalone replica clusters are suitable for several use cases, primarily involving read-only workloads.
+Standalone replica clusters are suitable for several use cases, primarily
+    involving read-only workloads.
 If you are planning to setup a disaster recovery solution, look into "Distributed Topology" above.